 Swinging and spinning

-I was expecting body suspension to be triumph over pain but it turned out to be more of a triumph over fear of the unknown and an exercise in leaping over mental barriers.
+I was expecting body suspension to triumph over the pain, but it turned out to be more of a triumph over the fear of the unknown and an exercise in leaping over mental barriers.

 Thrilled.
 Foxx runs Modern Body Suspension as a non-profit organization, charging only for the materials used because he believes in the spiritual aspect of this ritual.
 Having done it I’m inclined to agree with his view.
 The experience is invaluable, I don’t know how one could find a price point for it.

 Do I Recommend It?